xjtu-omics/STMiner/readme.md

 sp.read_h5ad(file=file_path, bin_size=1)

 ```
-This parameter specifies the size of merged cells (spots).
+The parameter **bin_size** specifies the size of merged cells (spots).
 If not specified, no merging is performed.
 If set to 50, 50x50 cells/spots will be merged into a single cell/spot.
 Due to low sequencing depth in some datasets, cells/spots are often merged during analysis (e.g., stereo-seq).
 However, 10x data typically does not require merging.

 ## Find spatial high variable genes